 If you buy ingredients from local farms, you’ll save a lot of money on transport and reduce carbon emissions.
 If the produces are in season, they’ll be likely to be cheaper than the same products shipped in from your distributor.
 You may start small by bringing in just a few local product or even grow your own produce or herbs.
 Your roof or patio could be turned into a mini-garden, which will not only look great, but also be extremely useful and eco-friendly.

 Reducing, reusing and recycling

-If you reduce waste, reuse containers and recycle materials, your restaurant will become much more sustainable.
+If you reduce waste, reuse containers and recycle materials, you will have an environmentally-friendly restaurant.
 For example, you can introduce chlorine-free, recycled paper instead of your regular toilet paper and paper towels or buy kitchen and bar mats made entirely from recycled material.

 Needless to say, you should recycle wood boxes, glass bottles and cardboard, as well as exchange plastic and Styrofoam materials for reusable cups and recyclable containers.
 Finally, ditch those plastic straws and use an eco-friendly alternative.

 Be smart with water

 Conserving water is of vital importance for several reasons.
 Some are related to your expenditure, but even more important is the fact that water is probably the most precious natural resource.
 To deal with this issue, you might want to equip your facilities with water-saving toilets to reduce the amount of water used with every flush or switch from bottled water to an in-house filtration system.

 Use solar panels to heat water in your green restaurant.
 Many local and state governments offer grants and rebates for solar panels, so check that option as well.

 You should definitely go green.
 You can still satisfy your guests, attract new ones and, thus, improve your business results.
 What’s more, you’re going to help our planet by applying these tips, which is something we should all strive to do.